 But perhaps it all comes down to taste, since the music video of Red Velvet’s debut song “Happiness” still attracted 16 million viewers on YouTube:

 Throwback to August of 2014, I remember not giving a single damn about the new SM girl group.
 Well I guess I did because I checked out their music video.
 But after seeing, or more like acquiring the judgement, that there’s nothing new about ’em except their color-coded strands, I didn’t proceed to the next step of “becoming part of a K-pop fandom 101”, which was to research about the group.

-Then eight months passed, Best of Best in the Philippines (BOB) happened, and then the next thing I knew, my sister, my cousin, and I were already teasing each other with “La la la la, La la la la~”
+Then eight months passed, Best of Best in the Philippines (BOB) happened, and then the next thing I knew my sister, my cousin, and I were already teasing each other with “La la la la, La la la la~”

-Nope, I did not watch BOB. (
+Nope, I didn’t watch BOB. (

 I was supposed to cover it for work but nature decided I should be swept off my feet, and so I did get swept off my feet, and then it meant good bye to concert coverage for me).
 But when I saw quite a lot of positive feedback about the group on my Facebook news feed and Twitter timeline, I kind of got curious and then that’s when I did the research.
 I went to YouTube, then I saw “Ice Cream Cake” (ICC), then I haven’t stopped Red Velvet-ing since then.

 I have to be honest.
 This one really did the trick for me: